THE “RECOVERY PROTOCOL” BREAKTHROUGH

 Introduction

-Citizen Psychiatry was formed to represent the unheard survivor voices of adults over my 40-year career in community mental health, who are tired of limping along in life due to poor medication response.
+Brief Recovery Work (BRW), the foundations of The Recovery Protocol Breakthrough, was formed to represent the unheard survivor voices of adults over my 40-year career in community mental health, who are tired of limping along in life due to poor medication response.
 This comes after countless drug trials from a psychiatric provider.
 For those living with long-standing anxiety disorders and chronic depression, ineffective medication response can halt a person’s capacity to believe it is possible to make a personal recovery.
-Therefore, little effort is made in this regard, sadly leaving people to suspend their lives and dreams.
+Therefore, this sadly leaves many people to suspend their lives and dreams.

-The aim of this recovery protocol is not just to build a person’s capacity to weaken the chains of the mental illness hold on one’s life allowing for the individual to transition out of this way of living to an orbit where Person-Centered (led) Living dominates instead of the current, Illness-Centered (led) Living (see What is a Recovery page).
+The aim of this recovery Brief Recovery Work (BRW) protocol is not just to build the personal capacity of an individual to weaken the chains of the mental illness holding back their life, but also to transition to a new way of living, a Person-Oriented Life, allowing the Illness side of living to fade.
 Hence, The Illness, whether depression or anxiety disorders, is no longer experienced as the center of one’s life.
-This protocol accomplishes this by reestablishing oneself at the center of one’s life, which leads to,
+This protocol accomplishes this by reestablishing the person at the center of their life, which leads to,

 a) diminishing the influence of mental illness